 What RISCA will and will not fund

-Council support may be used for expenses related to arts programming and production of a single event or a series of events, such as the production, presentation, marketing, and for reasonable administrative expenses necessary for carrying out the project.
-Council support may NOT be used for:
+Council support may be used for expenses related to arts programming and production of specific event, such as the production, presentation, marketing, and for reasonable administrative expenses necessary for carrying out the project.
+Council support may not be used for:

 - Capital Projects.
 Bricks and mortar activities and capital improvements, or for the purchase of permanent equipment.

 - Eliminating or reducing existing debt, or for contributions to an endowment fund.

 - Hospitality expenses, such as food and beverages for openings or receptions.
 Under no circumstances will the purchase of alcoholic beverages be supported.